 260.399.7700, ext.
 6741

-In collaboration with the Associate Dean of Campus Life, the Director of Student Activities initiates, organizes and evaluates student leadership development opportunities with Clubs and Organizations.
-Student Leadership formation, Student Leadership Awards in the spring and on-going student leadership training are the goals of this subdivision of Student Activities.
+In collaboration with other student leadership advisors, the Director of First Year Experience and Student Leadership initiates, organizes and evaluates development opportunities for students holding leadership positions on campus.
+Student Leadership formation, Student Leadership Awards in the spring and ongoing student leadership training are the goals of this subdivision of Student Activities.

 The Cougar Den is located behind Trinity Hall on the west side of Mirror Lake.
-It is an excellent place to relax, study or grab a bite to eat.
-Pool and ping pong tables, internet and wireless access, a printer, and televisions are there for your use and enjoyment.
-Food is available at the Cougar Den from 7 p.m. to 10 p.m.
-Monday through Thursday offering a variety of menu items.
-Students may use a meal exchange or meal points for dinner or use aux points for a snack at the café.
-The Cougar Den also houses the offices of the Director of Student Activities, New Student Coordinator, and student offices for Student Activities Council (SAC).
+It is an excellent place to relax, study or have a bite to eat.
+Comfortable seating, internet and wireless access, a printer, and televisions are there for your use and enjoyment.
+The Cougar Den also houses the offices of the Assistant Directors of Residential Life and student office for Student Activities Council (SAC).
 Keep an eye out on Cougar Life for events held in The Den as well!

 The Student Government Association represents the student body of the University of Saint Francis through integrity, leadership and servitude.
 Their goal is to enhance the life of every student.
 The University of Saint Francis Student Government Association (SGA) is the official voice through which student opinion is heard.
 It acts as a liaison between the student body and the university administration in all matters affecting the welfare of students.
 The members of government act as a sounding board for student opinions and to represent the students on various committees throughout the university.

-In conjunction with the Office of Student Activities, the Student Activities Council is responsible for planning, promoting and coordinating campus activities, programs and events including entertainment, dances, speakers, and traditional programs.
-The Activities Council strives to provide events to meet the needs and interests of all students—commuter, resident and non-traditional.
-SAC meets monthly in the Student Activities Council office in the Cougar Den.
-All students are welcome to come give new ideas and assist in planning activities.
-A schedule of events and contact information is available at the SAC website.
+The Student Activities Council (SAC) is responsible for planning, promoting and coordinating campus activities, programs and events including entertainment, dances, speakers, and traditional programs.
+SAC strives to provide events to meet the needs and interests of all students—commuter, resident and non-traditional.
+A schedule of events and contact information is on SAC’s Cougar Life page.

-University of Saint Francis Student Affairs offers a variety of student activities for active student participation.
 For organized sport and competition, the Intramural program offers students the opportunity to engage in learning outside the classroom.
-This is done with emphasis on safety, sportsmanship and the Franciscan values, including reverencing the unique dignity of each person.
-League play is offered throughout the year, and pre-registration is required.
-Walk-in single night tournaments are also offered 3 times per semester, and weekend activities at least twice a month.
+This is done with emphasis on connection, safety, sportsmanship and the Franciscan values, including reverencing the unique dignity of each person.
+We offer league play throughout the year (pre-registration is required), walk-in single night tournaments at least three times per semester, and weekend activities at least twice a month.
 Programming includes, but is not limited to basketball, corn hole, dodgeball, kickball, soccer, volleyball, and whiffle ball.
-For information on all Intramural offerings and to register a team, visit intramurals.sf.edu.
+For information on all Intramural offerings and to register a team, visit Intramural’s Cougar Life page.